Welcome to Sainsbury’s Help Centre

 We asked our customers what was more important to them when it came to getting good value and we received a clear message that lower regular prices mattered more than Brand Match.

-That’s why we’re investing all the money we used to spend on Brand Match into lower regular prices on products we know customers buy week in, week out.
+That’s why we’re going to invest all the money we used to spend on Brand Match into lower regular prices on products we know customers buy week in, week out.
 However, we’ll continue to monitor our competitor prices to make sure we offer great value across the whole shop.

-We told our customers on 7 April, nearly three weeks in advance that as of midnight on 26 April, we will not be issuing any further coupons.
+We wanted to give our customers as much notice as possible so we’ve made the announcement today, 7 April, which is just shy of three weeks in advance.
+As of midnight on 26 April, we will not be issuing any further coupons and you’ll have the normal two week period to redeem these.

 Is this just a way of saving money?

 When we asked our customers what mattered most to them when it came to value, they told us that lower regular prices was more important that Brand Match.
-That’s why we’re investing all the money we used to spend on Brand Match into lower regular prices on the products we know you buy week in, week out.
+Removing Brand Match means we can invest the money we used to spend on the scheme into lower regular prices on the products we know you buy week in, week out.

-I’m an online shopper and you’ve only just launched Brand Match online, why are you’ve taken it away?
+I’m an online shopper and you’ve only just launched Brand Match online, why are you now taking it away?

 The scheme hasn’t been available online for as long as in store however it was important for us to offer all our customers the same experience wherever they chose to shop with us.
 However, following our customers research, this is the right time to close Brand Match altogether and invest instead into lower regular prices on every day products.